Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="2-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 2-script.js
- Done?
-Help

-3. Add .red class
+3. Add `.red` class
 mandatory
 Write a JavaScript script that adds the class red to the <header> element when the user clicks on the tag DIV#red_header

-You can't use document.querySelector to select the HTML tag You must use the JQuery API
+You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 3-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>